-We conducted a qualitative study using grounded theory to explore how interpersonal relationships between patients and family doctors influence the experience of care in the setting of multiple or severe physical symptoms and health anxiety.
-The research was conducted at the Granovsky Gluskin Family Medical Centre at Mount Sinai Hospital in Toronto, Canada, which has about 45,000 patient visits annually.
-The family health team, which includes twelve staff physicians as well as residents, provides a full range of primary care services including general, preventive and acute care for all ages.
+We conducted a qualitative study using grounded theory to explore how interpersonal relationships between patients and family physicians influence the experience of care in the setting of multiple persistent symptoms and health anxiety.
+The research was conducted at the Granovsky Gluskin Family Medical Centre at Mount Sinai Hospital in Toronto, Canada, a single clinic which has about 45000 patient visits annually.
+The family health team, which includes 12 staff physicians as well as residents, provides a full range of primary care services including general, preventive and acute care for all ages.
 Our research team provided diverse perspectives on the meaning of the data.
-The team included a family doctor, who is also a clinical teacher and developer of curriculum (EB), a child psychiatrist with extensive experience with medically unexplained symptoms (RG), an adult psychiatrist of patients with high symptom burden and health anxiety, who also researches the impact of interpersonal relationships on healthcare (RM), and research scientists specializing in the impact of interpersonal relationships on health behaviour (TL) and in how health professionals develop and maintain expertise (MM).
-This study was approved by the Mount Sinai Hospital Research Ethics Board.
+The team included a family physician, who is also a clinical teacher and a developer of curriculum (EB); a child psychiatrist with extensive experience with medically unexplained symptoms (RG); an adult psychiatrist of patients with high symptom burden and health anxiety, who also researches the impact of interpersonal relationships on healthcare (RM); and research scientists specialising in the impact of interpersonal relationships on health behaviour (TL) and in how health professionals develop and maintain expertise (MM).